KevinKelly6/Kelly-Portfolio/final_project_2.md

 4. "It's definitely intended for the general public but I believe it could also be targeting those within the age group most likely to be having children/wanting to have children."
 5. "More written info on each slides wouldn't be bad."

-Again, this gave me confidence that my key point hit.
-Something this interview touched on that I hadn't considered: perhaps the presentation persuades young parents in particular to be animated about such a proposal.
+Again, this gave me confidence that my key points hit.
+An interesting note from this interview: perhaps the presentation persuades young parents in particular to be animated about such a proposal.
 Like I mentioned, I will address how much content I can add once I start rehearsing.

 [Return to Home Page](/README.md)